 In Final Fantasy XII, all Viera are born with white hair, though, according to the manual, some of them dye it human colors.
 Penelo's concept art shows that she was originally going to have pink hair rather than her current blond.

 In Final Fantasy XIII, Lightning and Serah both have pink hair.
 Vanille has super-bright red hair, but definitely not a natural shade.
 Hope has the ever popular silver hair, as does NPC Yaag Rosch, though his has more of a blue tint.
-Lastly, NPC Yuj/Yuge has blue hair of an alarming shade.
+Lastly, NPC Yuj/Yuge has blue hair of an alarming shade, though in an early demo, he sported a generic blonde look.
+His NORA companion, Gadot, has flame-red hair.

 Final Fantasy Tactics gives Marquis Elmdore some Sephiroth-hair, though his age (39) means that it might just be due to natural aging...well, if he's aging really, really badly.
 The final boss, Ultima, has silver hair, though, and so does her human vessel, Saint Ajora.